Kunekune: History

 By the 1980s, only an estimated 50 purebred Kunekune remained.
 Michael Willis and John Simister, wildlife park owners, started a breeding recovery programme, which encouraged other recovery efforts.
 As of 2010, the breed no longer faces extinction, with breed societies in both New Zealand and the United Kingdom.
 In 1993, two were imported into the United States from the UK.

 Behaviour

 In 2017, a report of Science Daily said the Kunekune has remarkable social learning with "astonishingly good memory".

+The Kunekune can sustain itself by feeding in summer on nothing other than grass.